 The UConn Huskies currently have the second-best 2025 NCAA Tournament odds after winning back-to-back championships in 2023 and 2024.
 They were the first team to accomplish that feat since the Florida Gators in 2006 and 2007.

-However, they will lose a handful of their best players to the NBA Draft and graduation, including Stephon Castle, Cam Spencer, Donovan Clingan, Tristen Newton, and Alex Karaban.
+However, they will lose four of their best players to the NBA Draft and graduation, including Stephon Castle, Cam Spencer, Donovan Clingan, and Tristen Newton.

 Plenty of other talented teams lurk in the shadows, hoping to dethrone the blue-blooded Huskies, including the Houston Cougars, Kansas Jayhawks, Duke Blue Devils, North Carolina Tar Heels, Alabama Crimson Tide, Baylor Bears, and many others.